the Copilot assistants, Microsoft’s new gold mine

 Towards a universal Copilot?

 While the idea of using the Copilot brand for all assistants is above all a matter of marketing, it also makes it possible to anticipate potential developments. “ We are heading towards a future where Copilots will share a common layer of knowledge », Projects the CEO of Github.
 The Microsoft 365 Copilot is a first example of this vision, since it has access to information from all the different software in the office suite.
-But the future would go even further, and would be able to follow the user through different applications, starting with those of Microsoft.« Let’s imagine that I have a Teams meeting with one of my employees, he could ask Copilot to fetch in a few seconds on Github the passage of his project on which he is blocking to discuss it with me », Aims Thomas Dohmke.
+But the future would go even further, and would be able to follow the user through different applications, starting with those of Microsoft.« Let’s imagine that I have a Teams meeting with one of my employees, he might ask Copilot to fetch in a few seconds on Github the passage of his project on which he is blocking to discuss it with me », Aims Thomas Dohmke.

 However, this evolution towards more powerful assistants capable of performing more and more tasks will have to be accompanied by technical adjustments.
 The AI models that serve as their engine become more and more precise in their production with each iteration (like GPT-4), but they require in return more computing power, and therefore time.